Back in the day, VW's were everywhere and finding a decent used one for sale was no

 run away quickly.
 If you like it the way it is, then ok.

-But if you're turned off by all the aspects of this specimen, you'll end up
+all the aspects of this specimen, you'll end up

 re-doing everything, and so what was the point in paying a high price.
 It might